SOLAR ENERGY

 What are the technical details of the systems modelled by the tool?

-The nominal PV panel used for the calculations is a generic monocrystalline panel with an output of 340W and area of 1.8m2, degradation rate of 0.5%, system losses of 13%, a basic cost of $2,500 plus panel cost of $750/panel.
+The nominal PV panel used for the calculations is a generic monocrystalline panel with an output of 410W and area of 1.9m2, degradation rate of 0.55%, system losses of 13%, a basic cost of $2,500 plus panel cost of $900-950/panel(install size dependent).
 System component warranties are typically 25 years for solar panels and 10 years for inverters, the lifetime can be much longer.
 The tool estimates panel lifetime at 40 years and an inverter lifetime of 25 years.

 Is battery power storage factored into the costs?